 Begin by making the streusel topping:

-- Step 3 - Stir the ingredients together until all the dry bits are incorporated.
+STEP 3: Stir the wet and dry ingredients together with the fork until all of the dry is incorporated.

 Once your streusel topping is chilling, prepare the cake:

-- Step 2 - Add the vanilla and the eggs.
-Beat again for about 2 minutes.
+STEP 6: Add the eggs and vanilla and beat again for 2 minutes.

-- Step 6 - Spread into a lined pan and top with a sprinkling of blueberries and the streusel topping.
+STEP 9: Spread the cake batter into a lined pan and top with a few more blueberries and the crumb topping.

 What is a Blueberry Buckle?